animeshtrivedi/storage-systems-wiki-reading-list/README.md

   * Diego Didona, Jonas Pfefferle, Nikolas Ioannou, Bernard Metzler, and Animesh Trivedi.
 2022.
 Understanding modern storage APIs: a systematic study of libaio, SPDK, and io_uring.
 In Proceedings of the 15th ACM International Conference on Systems and Storage (SYSTOR '22).
 Association for Computing Machinery, New York, NY, USA, 120–127. https://doi.org/10.1145/3534056.3534945
   * Gabriel Haas and Viktor Leis.
 2023.
 What Modern NVMe Storage Can Do, and How to Exploit it: High-Performance I/O for High-Performance Storage Engines.
 Proc.
 VLDB Endow.
 16, 9 (May 2023), 2090–2102. https://doi.org/10.14778/3598581.3598584
   * Zebin Ren and Animesh Trivedi.
 2023.
 Performance Characterization of Modern Storage Stacks: POSIX I/O, libaio, SPDK, and io_uring.
 In Proceedings of the 3rd Workshop on Challenges and Opportunities of Efficient and Performant Storage Systems (CHEOPS '23).
 Association for Computing Machinery, New York, NY, USA, 35–45. https://doi.org/10.1145/3578353.3589545
-  *

 ### Persistent Memories / disaggregation / CXL
+  * Anchor: A Library for Building Secure Persistent Memory Systems.
+Proc.
+ACM Manag.
+Data 1, 4, Article 231 (December 2023), 31 pages. https://doi.org/10.1145/3626718.
+  * Scalable Distributed Inverted List Indexes in Disaggregated Memory.
+Proc.
+ACM Manag.
+Data 2, 3, Article 171 (June 2024), 27 pages. https://doi.org/10.1145/3654974
-  * Peter Desnoyers, Ian Adams, Tyler Estro, Anshul Gandhi, Geoff Kuenning, Mike Mesnier, Carl Waldspurger, Avani Wildani, and Erez Zadok.
-2023.
-Persistent Memory Research in the Post-Optane Era.
+  * Persistent Memory Research in the Post-Optane Era.
 In Proceedings of the 1st Workshop on Disruptive Memory Systems (DIMES '23).
 Association for Computing Machinery, New York, NY, USA, 23–30. https://doi.org/10.1145/3609308.3625268
-  * Hasan Al Maruf, Hao Wang, Abhishek Dhanotia, Johannes Weiner, Niket Agarwal, Pallab Bhattacharya, Chris Petersen, Mosharaf Chowdhury, Shobhit Kanaujia, and Prakash Chauhan.
-2023.
-TPP: Transparent Page Placement for CXL-Enabled Tiered-Memory.
+  * TPP: Transparent Page Placement for CXL-Enabled Tiered-Memory.
 In Proceedings of the 28th ACM International Conference on Architectural Support for Programming Languages and Operating Systems, Volume 3 (ASPLOS 2023).
 Association for Computing Machinery, New York, NY, USA, 742–755. https://doi.org/10.1145/3582016.3582063
-  * Huaicheng Li, Daniel S. Berger, Lisa Hsu, Daniel Ernst, Pantea Zardoshti, Stanko Novakovic, Monish Shah, Samir Rajadnya, Scott Lee, Ishwar Agarwal, Mark D. Hill, Marcus Fontoura, and Ricardo Bianchini.
-2023.
-Pond: CXL-Based Memory Pooling Systems for Cloud Platforms.
+  * Pond: CXL-Based Memory Pooling Systems for Cloud Platforms.
 In Proceedings of the 28th ACM International Conference on Architectural Support for Programming Languages and Operating Systems, Volume 2 (ASPLOS 2023).
 Association for Computing Machinery, New York, NY, USA, 574–587. https://doi.org/10.1145/3575693.3578835
-  * Miryeong Kwon, Sangwon Lee, and Myoungsoo Jung.
-2023.
-Cache in Hand: Expander-Driven CXL Prefetcher for Next Generation CXL-SSD.
+  * Cache in Hand: Expander-Driven CXL Prefetcher for Next Generation CXL-SSD.
 In Proceedings of the 15th ACM Workshop on Hot Topics in Storage and File Systems (HotStorage '23).
 Association for Computing Machinery, New York, NY, USA, 24–30. https://doi.org/10.1145/3599691.3603406
-  * Myoungsoo Jung.
-2022.
-Hello bytes, bye blocks: PCIe storage meets compute express link for memory expansion (CXL-SSD).
+  * Hello bytes, bye blocks: PCIe storage meets compute express link for memory expansion (CXL-SSD).
 In Proceedings of the 14th ACM Workshop on Hot Topics in Storage and File Systems (HotStorage '22).
 Association for Computing Machinery, New York, NY, USA, 45–51. https://doi.org/10.1145/3538643.3539745
   * Jianguo Wang and Qizhen Zhang.
 2023.
 Disaggregated Database Systems.
 In Companion of the 2023 International Conference on Management of Data (SIGMOD '23).
 Association for Computing Machinery, New York, NY, USA, 37–44. https://doi.org/10.1145/3555041.3589403
   * Hasan Al Maruf and Mosharaf Chowdhury.
 2023.
 Memory Disaggregation: Advances and Open Challenges.
 SIGOPS Oper.
 Syst.
 Rev. 57, 1 (June 2023), 29–37. https://doi.org/10.1145/3606557.3606562
   * Marcos K. Aguilera, Emmanuel Amaro, Nadav Amit, Erika Hunhoff, Anil Yelam, and Gerd Zellweger.
 2023.
 Memory disaggregation: why now and what are the challenges.
 SIGOPS Oper.
 Syst.
 Rev. 57, 1 (June 2023), 38–46. https://doi.org/10.1145/3606557.3606563